angelptins/DigitalGuardRails/README.md

-# DiGuardRails
+# DigitalGuardRails

-This is a project description.
+This is the GitHub repository for AngelEye Health's DigitalGuardRails project.

+Please first install conda (anaconda or miniconda) to get started with this project.